 Table 6.1 indicates the type of arrangement that may be suitable on the basis of density of cyclist and pedestrian activity.
 Figure 6.2 provides a visual indication of different pedestrian flow densities.
 Designers should consider all relevant factors before arriving at a design solution.
 It is important to consult with all potential user groups during the design process, including local disabled access groups.
-The role of an Access Champion is mandatory in relation to Trunk Roads, as detailed in the Disability Discrimination Act: Good Practice Guide for Roads (Transport Scotland (2009)).
+The role of an Access Champion is mandatory in relation to Trunk Roads, as detailed in Roads for All: a Good Practice Guide for Roads (Transport Scotland (2013)).